nikolay-pshenichny/Resume/resume.md

   - Developed and optimized Reports (SSRS);
   - Modified importers for new customer needs;
   - Developed data migration scripts;
+  - Developed a quick import tool for applying data corrections received from suppliers (long-running, Python, Multiprocessing, Cluster);

+  Developed a data aggregation tool for a specific task of gathering ebook information (including updates and corrections) from different local sources and merging it into files, appropriate for the import into the distribution system (Python)

 _Languages, tools and technologies summary_: